tlevine/ypotf/docs/data-model.rst

 Inbox folder
 -------------
-Messages in the Inbox folders have two primary types, which are encoded as flags.
+Messages in the Inbox folders have these primary types, which are encoded as flags.

-1. Pending (Flagged UNANSWERED)
+1. Pending (Flags: UNANSWERED (OR SEEN UNSEEN))
-2. Pending unsubscriptions (Flagged ANSWERED UNSEEN)
-3. Applied commands/data (Flagged ANSWERED SEEN)
+2. Applied commands/data (Flags: ANSWERED SEEN)

 Secondary and tertiary types are encoded in headers.